mithatkus/Loan-Take-up-Prediction/README.md

 # 📊 Loan Take-Up Prediction

 This project analyzes a randomized control trial (RCT) dataset of 53,000 microcredit customers to predict whether a customer will apply for a loan after receiving a marketing offer.
-Conducted as a Columbia University Data Analytics group project, the study tests seven machine learning models and finds that the best achievable ROC-AUC is approximately 0.70 — a ceiling that reflects the fundamental unpredictability of human financial decision-making rather than any deficiency in modeling approach.
+Conducted as a Columbia University Data Analytics group project, the study tests seven machine learning models and finds that the best achievable ROC-AUC is approximately 0.70, which reflects the fundamental unpredictability of human financial decision-making rather than any deficiency in modeling approach.

 ## 📁 Repository Structure